pau1ie/Booklet/documents/user/usage.rst

 .. image:: ../_static/Blank.png

-*Blank page(s)* option sets the mode of blank page addition.
-This mode indicates the location where the additional blank pages are added.
-Supported options are :code:`back`, :code:`front`, :code:`both`.
-When you choose :code:`both` option, the additional pages will be distributed equally front and back.
-If the additional pages are odd, then the back pages will be prior to the front.
+The *Blank page(s)* option controls where the additional blank pages, mentioned in `Pages` above, are added.
+Options are :code:`back`, :code:`front` and :code:`both`.
+If :code:`both` is chosen, half the additional blank pages will be added to the front and half to the back.
+If there is an odd page, it is added to the back (so the back has one additional blank page).
 The default is `back`.

 Page range
 """"""""""""""""""""""""

 .. image:: ../_static/Page_range001.png

-*Page range* is a range of pages to use in transformation.
-You can use selected pages of orginal file to generate signature.
-You can combine independent single pages and several page ranges with comma, :code:`,`.
+*Page range* gives control over which pages from the source PDF are used to generate the signatures.
+Single pages can be combined with page ranges using commas, :code:`,`.
-Example: :code:`1-20, 23, 25, 40-100`.
+For Example: :code:`1-20, 23, 25, 40-100`.
 The total pages in page range will be calulated and shown next to input box.
-Beaware that if the given range string is not vaild (pages must be in right order and must not exceed max page range) , it will deactivate `Generate` button below.
+Beware that if the given range string is not valid (pages must be in the right order and must not exceed max page range), the `Generate` button will be deactivated.
-The default is :code:`1-{total pages of original file}`.
+The default is :code:`1-{total pages of original file}`, i.e. all pages in the source file.

 Let's see an example, the above image shows the default range of :code:`test.pdf`, because its total range is from 1 to 32.
 You can set specific range like below.